swayne275/go-retry/README.md

 - figure out if we can delete stuff (eg Constant() and the TODOs around that sort of function)
 - validate tests in retry.go, see if anything should be added to that or repeat.go
 - add tests to rand.go
+- add test that adds a max duration and a capped #, resets, ensures both still hold
 - make rand its own package?

 ## Added features